khoath/cpuminer-opt/README.md

 ./configure CFLAGS="-O3 -march=native" --with-crypto --with-curl
 make

-"-march-native" should work for most CPUS.
-Some have found they get better performance if they use the CPU's family name, ie haswell.

-Use was works best for you.

-Some users with AMD CPUs without AES_NI have reported compile problem using -march=native but have had success with -march=btver1.
-Using -march=core2 also seems to work but with lower performance.
+Some users with AMD CPUs without AES_NI have reported problems compiling with build.sh or "-march=native".
+Problems have included compile errors and poor performance.
+These users are recommended to compile manually specifying "-march=btver1" on the configure command line.

 Support for even older x86_64 without AES_NI or SSE2 is not availble. cpuminer-multi by TPruvot supports this architecture.